MithunWijayasiri/openai-to-cohere-proxy/README.md

 ---

 **Note:** This project is intended for use with Vercel serverless functions.
+Your Cohere API key is sent directly from your client to Cohere through the proxy - it is never stored on Vercel.